-Learners' Attitudes Toward Mobile Applications
+Learners Attitudes Toward Mobile Applications

 Learners reported generally positive attitudes toward using mobile applications to improve their speaking skills.
 As shown in Table 2, the highest-rated statement was that mobile applications help learners acquire vocabulary for speaking (M = 4.52).
 This was followed by practicing speaking more frequently (M = 4.30) and enhancing fluency (M = 4.26).
 Learners also acknowledged improvements in pronunciation and confidence.
 However, the statement suggesting that mobile apps might cause distraction and lack of concentration received the lowest score (M = 2.85), reflecting general disagreement with this concern.